 NCAT’s energy team is here to provide energy tune-ups that analyze energy usage, identify energy-saving opportunities, identify renewable energy options, and estimate project costs.
 Our team of engineers, scientists, and certified solar designers approach buildings and businesses holistically.
 We work with building owners and operators to scope energy audits based on their budget, timeline, operational concerns, and energy goals.

-We analyze the heating, ventilation, and cooling systems (HVAC), motors, pumps, refrigeration, building shell, and lighting systems, and evaluate the site for potential alternative energy or fuel-switching opportunities.
+We analyze heating, ventilation, and cooling (HVAC), refrigeration, motors, pumps, building shell, and lighting systems, and evaluate the site for potential alternative energy or fuel-switching opportunities.

 We have extensive experience auditing:

 - Hospitals, clinics, and nursing homes

 - Manufacturing plants